grin-compiler/ghc-whole-program-compiler-project/README.md

 ## Usage (GHC-WPC developer)

 If you change the External STG IR, then GHC-WPC must be recompiled.
-If you just would like to use Ext-STG IR in you project then follow the (user) instructions.
+If you just would like to use Ext-STG IR in you project then please follow the **(user) usage** instructions.

 1. Clone this repository.
 ```